-Our recent strategic review emphasized our need to break boundaries in several areas.
+Our strategic plan emphasizes our need to break boundaries in several areas.
 Among those is our desire to become more globally engaged.
 We recognize the critical importance of the expanded flow of information and cultural perspectives that know few national boundaries.
 We will increase our global connections at all levels – students, faculty and staff – and across virtually all of our programs.
 This is not an option.
 It is absolutely essential.
 As an integral part of that strategy, we will work to expand our international reputation for academic excellence, so we can forge stronger and more effective global partnerships.
-This year W&M enrolled more than 550 undergraduate and graduate students representing 55 countries.
-Among all public universities, W&M ranks first in terms of percentage of undergraduates studying abroad.
+In 2013-2014 W&M enrolled 575 undergraduate and graduate students representing 55 countries.
+Among all public universities, W&M ranks first in terms of percentage of undergraduates studying abroad, 45 percent in 2013-2014.
 On every continent, W&M is engaged in collaborative research, innovative teaching, and community engagement to promote understanding and to solve problems.
 We will do even more in each of those areas.

-Our review placed such emphasis on the importance of becoming more globally engaged that we identified that area as one of our key challenges, joining six others that have been integral parts of our strategic plans for the past five years.
+Our review in 2012-2013 placed such emphasis on the importance of becoming more globally engaged that we identified that area as one of our key challenges, joining six others that have been integral parts of our strategic plans for the past five years.
 Our seven challenges are now as follows:

 - Be a leader among liberal arts universities.